sivaji22288/cartOperations/HELP.md

 To set up the project, follow these steps:

-1. Clone the repository from GIT `https://github.com/sivaji22288/cartOperations.git` to your local machine.
+1. Clone the repository from GIT `git clone -b master https://github.com/sivaji22288/cartOperations.git` to your local machine.
 2. Navigate to the project directory.
-3. Run `./gradle clean build` to build the project.
+3. Run `gradlew clean build` to build the project.

 ## Running the Application

 To run the application, follow these steps:

 1. Navigate to the project directory.
-2. Run `./gradle bootRun` to start the application.
+2. Run `gradlew bootRun` to start the application.

 ## Testing the Application

 To test the application, follow these steps:

 1. Navigate to the project directory.
-2. Run `./gradle test` to execute the tests.
+2. Run `gradlew test` to execute the tests.

 ## SonarQube Report